 Where It's Found

 The frangipani tree (Plumeria Rubra) is native to warm tropical areas of the Pacific Islands, Caribbean, South America, and Mexico.

 What It Smells Like

-The oil of the frangipani flower has a complex, lush, rich floral fragrance.
-The flowers have been widely hybridized for cultivation, and there are many varieties available, each with its own unique flower and fragrance.
-Frangipani flowers may smell like roses, gardenias, pineapple, plum, citrus, ripe banana, grapes, coconut, ginger, candy, and spices.
+The oil of the frangipani flower has a sophisticated, lush, rich floral fragrance.
+The flowers have been widely hybridized for cultivation, and there are many varieties available—each with its unique scent.
+Frangipani flowers may smell like roses, gardenias, pineapple, plum, citrus, ripe banana, grapes, coconut, ginger, candy, or spices.